-Winter wedding at West Tower
+Magical winter wedding at the West Tower

-They wanted a winter wedding before Christmas at a venue close to their home, so that family and friends could celebrate with them in beautiful surroundings without too much fuss.
-The West Tower was the perfect venue for them.
+They wanted a winter wedding with a Christmas theme close to their home, so that family and friends could celebrate with them in beautiful surroundings without too much fuss.

 Here is their story…

-Dressing for a West Tower winter wedding
+Preparations for a West Tower winter wedding

 Bridal preparations for Sophia and Kale’s West Tower winter wedding took place in the brand new Cristal suite which is situated within the West Tower Stables.

-I think we were the first wedding to have used these new rooms which allow the bride to get ready on-site before gaining access to the main bridal suite in the house after mid-day.
+I think we were the first wedding to have used these new rooms which allow the bride to get ready on-site before gaining access to the main bridal suite in the main house after mid-day.

-Sophia did her makeup with hair by Laura Beesley.
-The girls all wore matching Pj’s, personalised silk dressing gowns, and had a couple of glasses of champagne.
+Sophia did her own makeup with hair by Laura Beesley.
+The girls all wore matching PJs, and personalised silk dressing gowns, and had a couple of glasses of champagne.

-The gown was customised by having the sleeves removed from the dress and complimented with a pair of Jimmy Choo Cinderella shoes and ivory bouquet.
+The gown was customised by having the sleeves removed from the dress and complimented with a pair of Jimmy Choo Cinderella shoes and an ivory bouquet.